ncodeit-java/fullstacktaskswithsolution/java/lambdas.md

 ### :camel: Java examples
 ---

-#### Task1: Write a program to implement Runnable using lambda expression
+#### Task1: Write a program to implement Runnable Functional interface using lambda expression

+	* Hint - write any few lines of code inside run method and convert to lambda expression

+#### Task2: Write a Functional Interface with method signature - String reverseString(String s) and implement interface using lambda expression

+#### Task3: Write a Functional Interface with method signature - String convertToUppercase(String lowercase) and implement interface using lambda expression

+#### Task4: Write a program to count the empty strings in the given list using lambda expression

 	*List<String> strList = Arrays.asList("abc", "", "bcd", "", "defg", "jk");